jtbrown6/spanish_voicebot/README.md

 Create a voice enabled chatbot that is used for translation practice for tutoring students [ProjectLink](https://github.com/coderaidershaun/chatbot-conversation-jarvis)

+## Troubleshooting

+Ensure that ElevenLabs API is not hitting maximum count which will return a /post-audio/ 400 error

+## Redeploy from Clean Macbook Steps June 2023

+# Software Pre-Installs - Downloads
+1. nodejs and npm
+2. python and pip

+# Backend Steps
+1. Create virtual environment
+2. pip3 install from requirements.txt
+3. add .env environment variables
+4.

+# Frontend Steps
+1. Use npm to install both `-g yarn` and `ts-node`
+2. Run `yarn --exact` and `yarn dev`

 ## Redeploying From Scratch Helpful Tips

 Ensure the following: